Cerro Barcino Formation

 The Puesto La Paloma Member dates from ~118-113 Ma, the Cerro Castaño Member dates from ~113-100.5 Ma, correlating with the Albian, and the Las Plumas Member dates from ~100.5-98 Ma.

 Fossil content

 Possible rebbachisaurid remains are known from the La Paloma Member.

-Lepidosaurs (Kaikaifilusaurus minimus and Priosphenodon minimus) and testudinatans (Chubutemys copelloi and Prochelidella cerrobarcinae) are also discovered from this formation.
+Lepidosaurs (Kaikaifilusaurus minimus) and testudinatans (Chubutemys copelloi and Prochelidella cerrobarcinae) are also discovered from this formation.